Kevin Insik Hahn: Career

 Hahn went to Caltech and worked for three years as a research fellow in the Kellogg Radiation Laboratory with Ralph Kavanagh.
-Relocating to Japan, he spent the next two years as a research fellow at RIKEN becoming an official RIKEN Fellow from 1996–1997.
+Relocating to Japan, he spent the next two years as a research fellow at RIKEN becoming an official RIKEN Fellow from 1996 to 1997.
 As a Fellow, he worked with Ishihara at the Radiation Laboratory at RIKEN and also worked closely with Motobayashi and Kubono.
 The next year he worked as a research professor in the University of Houston teaching an undergraduate course on electromagnetism and conducted hypernuclear experiments at Brookhaven National Laboratory and rare decay experiments.
 From 1999, he worked as a professor in the Department of Science Education, Ewha Womans University, Korea including as an invited chair professor.
 From 2014, he has worked as a visiting scholar with RAON and the IBS Center for Underground Physics where he worked with KIMS (dark matter search), AMoRE (double beta decay experiment), and the HPGe Array.